Anirudh-rao/The-Rust-Project/2.Primitives/Reame.md

 We need to tell the compiler the type of the literals we use.
 For now, we'll use the `u32` suffix to indicate that the literal is an unsigned `32-bit integer`, and the `i32` suffix to indicate that it's a signed `32-bit integer`.

+## Tuples

+A tuple is a collection of values of different types.
+Tuples are constructed using parentheses `()`, and each tuple itself is a value with type signature `(T1, T2, ...)`, where `T1`, `T2` are the types of its members.
+Functions can use tuples to return multiple values, as tuples can hold any number of values.